FabrizioBF/spark_project1/README.md

-The following requirements below need to be installed.
+The following requirements below need to be installed: Java and Pyspark.
-1)Java.
-2)Pyspark.